 Most people realize how critically important pure, clean water is for our health.
 There are some health and fitness experts who say that most of the population of the United States is woefully under-hydrated.
 They recommend that most of us should drink ½ of our bodyweight in ounces each day.
 That means that if a person weights about 160 pounds, he or she might be wise to consider drinking 80 ounces each day.

 And yet, how many of us do that?

-Perhaps we don’t even always trust the sources of water that are used in commercially available bottled water.
+Perhaps we don’t even always trust the sources that are used in commercially available bottled water.

 Do We Really Need Water Filters?

-Yes… and no. Fortunately, for the most part anyway, municipal water supplies throughout the United States enjoy excellent reputations for keeping the water safe for their communities.
-But, not all water supplies are equal.
+Yes… and no. Fortunately, for the most part anyway, municipal supplies throughout the United States enjoy excellent reputations for keeping it safe for their communities.
+But, not all supplies are equal.
 And there is always the chance that these supplies will be compromised.